kristi11/ww-filament/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-To access the super-admin dashboard go to `https://wittyworkflow.com/admin/login` and enter the following credentials:
+To access the super-admin dashboard go to the [Admin dashboard](https://wittyworkflow.com/admin/login) and enter the following credentials:
 ```
 Email: admin@example.com
 Password: password
 ```

-To access the team dashboard go to `https://wittyworkflow.com/team/login` and enter the following credentials:
+To access the team dashboard go to the [Team dashboard](https://wittyworkflow.com/team/login) and enter the following credentials:
 ```
 Email: team@example.com
 Password: password
 ```

-To access the customer dashboard go to `https://wittyworkflow.com/dashboard/login` and create an account
+To access the customer dashboard go to the [Customer dashboard](https://wittyworkflow.com/dashboard/login) and create an account

 <p align="right">(<a href="#configuration">back to top</a>)</p>